 11. Savor on the Flavors of Sagada

 Your Sagada experience will not be complete without sampling the dishes at Salt and Pepper Diner, Yoghurt House and Vincent's Coffee and Grill.
 You can also try the Patupat rice delicacy, Bugnay wine and the blueberry muffins which you can buy just around town.
 When it comes to food, you will surely enjoy Sagada as there are a lot of food options to choose from.
-I will make a more detailed post on this later.
+Check out a more detailed post on this here.

 There are still a lot of things to do and to discover in Sagada.
 You may also visit Marlboro Country, Bomod-ok Falls, Lumiang Cave, Lake Danum, Pottery House, Kiltepan Viewpoint, Pongas Falls, Sagada Weaving and a lot more.
 Please don't hesistate to add more by leaving a comment below.